mclearc/colinmclear.net/content/posts/teaching-notes.md

 slides and a good handout, where the handout can also include extra notes or passages via the tag filter on export.

 For a look at the org-latex-classes you can check out the [github repository](https://github.com/mclearc/org-latex-classes).
+You can also look at the above functions as they appear in my [dotfiles](https://github.com/mclear-tools/dotemacs/blob/master/setup-config/setup-teaching.el).